mendix/docs/content/refguide/workflow-call.md

 You can also open the dialog box by double-clicking the activity in the microflow or right-clicking the activity and selecting **Properties**.

-The **Open workflow page** properties pane consists of the following sections:
+The **Workflow call** properties pane consists of the following sections:

 * [Action](#action)
 * [Common](#common)